-Subject to the ongoing review of Brick by Brick, the Council may decide to dispose of some of the sites within existing pipelines.

-Such disposals will be subject to the approval of a full business case by ELT.
+Due to the ongoing review of the former Brick by Brick sites, the Council may decide to dispose of some of these sites rather than retain for housing development.
+Such disposals will be subject to the same approval process and full business case as outlined above.